 In 2011, in order to reflect the full scope of financial services offered and its commitment to the community, the Bethel Building & Loan changed its name to Community Savings Bank.
 Even though a lot has changed since 1889, our commitment to community banking has remained strong for 125 years.

-Our involvement in community activities include support of various student athletic programs, financial education in the schools, high school coaching, civic organizations, Bethel Historical Society, Bethel Lions Organization, community concert events, community improvement projects, organizing Bethel Down Home Christmas, and supporting the Clermont County Fair.
+Our support for the community has extended beyond banking.
+Our involvement in the community includes support of various student athletic programs, financial education in the schools, high school coaching, civic organizations, Bethel Historical Society, Bethel Lions Organization, community concert events, community improvement projects, organizing Bethel Down Home Christmas, and supporting the Clermont County Fair.
 We brought the first Bethel 10K Run/5K Walk to town in 2009 which has become an annual event.
-We continue with our support by organizing the Bethel Art & Music Fest and Clean-up Paint-up Fix-up for 2010.
-See our Community Page for additional details.

 On June 3rd 2014, Community Savings Bank announced the signing of a Merger Agreement in which The Home Building & Loan Company in Greenfield, Ohio will merge with Community Savings Bank.
 We are excited about bringing the CSB brand to Greenfield.